celinekaram/inmind-dl/README.md

 ### Session 2

 **YOLO V1** object detection architecture as described in the original paper.
-* The model uses a combination of convolutional and pooling layers for feature extraction.

 **Note:** This repository provides code snippets and examples for educational purposes.
 It might not be a complete, standalone project.